Are you ready to take the AICP* exam?

 Class registration for the spring term is open from December 15th – May 15th.
 Class access is open starting January 15th through June 15th.

 Class registration for the fall term is open from June 15th – November 15th.
 Class access is open from July 15th through December 15th.

 Do I need Essentials Readings in Urban Planning or the Local Planning book for the AICP Prep Class?

 The books are not required for the class.
-Planetizen offers Essential Readings in Urban Planning as an extra resource curated by our course instructor, Jennifer Evans-Cowley, PhD, AICP, that represent key concepts necessary to become a certified planner.
-The book contains selections from the APA’s list of recommended reading.
+Planetizen offers Essential Readings in Urban Planning as an extra resource curated by former course instructor, Jennifer Evans-Cowley, PhD, AICP, that represent key concepts necessary to become a certified planner.

 We also carry Local Planning: Contemporary Principles and Practice since it is considered the "Green Bible" by planners and is a valued resource when preparing for the AICP* exam.

 We are unable to offer the books in a PDF or e-book format due to copyright restrictions from the publishers.
 The price of the reader reflects the cost of obtaining publishing rights from all of the titles.
 Many of these titles are difficult to obtain from public sources and to purchase each book individually would be very expensive.